apache/couchdb-documentation/src/maintenance/performance.rst

 the `_deleted` flag.
 This revision will remain even after a `database compaction` so that the deletion can be replicated.
-Deleted documents, like non-deleted documents, can affect view build times, :method:`PUT` and :method:`DELETE` requests time and size of database on disk, since they increase the size of the B+Tree's.
+Deleted documents, like non-deleted documents, can affect view build times, :method:`PUT` and :method:`DELETE` request times, and the size of the database since they increase the size of the B+Tree.
 You can see the number of deleted documents in :get:`database information </{db}>`.
 If your use case creates lots of deleted documents (for example, if you are storing short-term data like log entries, message queues, etc), you might want to periodically switch to a new